 Iowas 1st Five Healthy Mental Development Initiative builds partnerships between health providers and public services to enhance care for young children and their families.

-Iowa made the decision to target pediatricians and other primary care physicians to deliver screening since they see over 90% of children under age five in the state.
-Furthermore, research shows that parents view their children’s doctors as credible sources of information and expect to receive guidance on behavior and development during routine office visits.
-1st Five care coordinators provide education and ongoing support to participating practices to help them implement the model.
-Survey data show that 1st Five is having a significant impact on physicians behavior.
-Prior to 1st Five involvement, 33% of medical providers reported universal surveillance activities; afterward, that number rose to 93%.
+Research shows that parents view their children’s doctors as credible sources of information and expect to receive guidance on behavior and development during routine office visits.
+Because 1st Five is a public-private partnership bridging primary care and public services in Iowa, 1st Five care coordinators can provide education and ongoing support to participating practices to help them implement the model.
+Survey data show that 1st Five is having a significant impact on physicians’ behavior.
+Prior to 1st Five involvement, 33% of medical providers reported universal surveillance activities; afterward, that number rose to 92%.
 This increase in screening is resulting in many more children and families receiving the services they need.

-Between 2007 and 2012, 83 medical practices representing 284 health care providers have participated in 1st Five, impacting nearly 77,000 children.
-In that time, about 5,000 children and families have been referred by health providers to 1st Five for support and connections to community resources.
-A speech or hearing concern is the number one reason for an initial health provider referral, with family stress a close second.
-Almost 12,000 connections to local resources have been made for these families.
+Between 2007 and 2018, nearly 18,000 children have been supported by 1st Five for the early identification of and intervention for social-emotional and developmental concerns.
+The number one reason for an initial health provider referral is either a speech, hearing, development, or other health-related concern, with family stress and resource needs as a close second.
+Over 42,000 connections to local resources have been made for these families.
 Connections to resources such as food, housing, energy assistance, child care and preschool, employment assistance, and transportation are most common, with health-related referrals, such as immunizations, lead screening, vision testing, and specialty care, second.